sigasi/sigasi_insights/manual/editor.md

 ## Auto-complete and Content Assist

-Sigasi HDT provides powerful autocompletion capabilities.
+Sigasi Studio provides powerful autocompletion capabilities.
 This means that the tool can help you to complete identifiers and constructs as you are working on the code.
 Like other tools, the tool provides autocompletion based on the VHDL language.
 However, it goes much further.
 It also provides autocompletion based on the design context.
 It can provide this additional level of intelligence as it knows all